qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

      @sw_layout_height_header

-   for :guilabel:`Height`.The second vertical line is placed left to it.
+   for :guilabel:`Height`.The second vertical line is placed to the left of the first one.
 Enter the expression

    ::